Jagadeeshwaran07/Aboutme/README.md

-🎖️Experienced and ambitious final year BTech student at SASTRA University, passionate about problem-solving and continuously upskilling in various areas of computer science and technology
+🎖️Experienced and ambitious final year BTech student at SASTRA University, passionate about problem-solving and continuously upskilling in various areas of computer science & technology

 🎖️With a passion for tackling complex challenges, I have gained valuable experience through internships in diverse roles.
 As a Full Stack Developer, I have developed useful responsive applications, leveraging my proficiency in front-end and back-end technologies